Carlnetoos/settlement-near-the-river/README.md

 WHAT IS IT?

-(PT) Investigando a relação entre humanos e ambiente este modelo simula a escolha de novas localidades (assentamentos) observando o curso de um rio e a dinâmica de sua sinuosidade.
+Investigando a relação entre humanos e ambiente este modelo simula a escolha de novas localidades (assentamentos) observando o curso de um rio e a dinâmica de sua sinuosidade.

-(EN) Researching the relationship between humans and the environment, this model simulates the choice of new locations (settlements) by observing the course of a river and the dynamics of its sinuosity.
+Researching the relationship between humans and the environment, this model simulates the choice of new locations (settlements) by observing the course of a river and the dynamics of its sinuosity.

 HOW IT WORKS